 Some of the specifics of what the regulation requires will take years to truly understand as regulators and courts issue rulings on what comes in front of them, and companies will have different paths to compliance with GDPR.
 But at the core of the regulation is knowing what you do with the personal data of your employees and customers, and making sure you have stopped to consider the risks inherent to personal data in your business.
 Thinking of GDPR as an opportunity to review the robustness of your data protection program and to make reforms that are good security, good business, and the right thing to do turns GDPR from a many-headed monster into healthy data-centric reform.
 After all, the GDPR tells us that “(t)he processing of personal data should be designed to serve mankind.”

-For more information on the upcoming GDPR, join us at our live webcast on November 15th.
+For more information on the upcoming GDPR, join us at our on-demand webcast.